UBS Arena: Basketball

 The first college basketball game at UBS Arena was played on December 3, 2021, between the nearby St. John's Red Storm and the Kansas Jayhawks as part of the annual Big East–Big 12 Battle.
 The Jayhawks won the game 95–75.
 The Iona Gaels also hosted the Delaware Fightin' Blue Hens on December 21, 2021.

 The New York Liberty of the Women's National Basketball Association (WNBA) moved its 2024 Commissioner's Cup championship game against the Minnesota Lynx to UBS Arena on June 25, as the Liberty's home arena of Barclays Center was set to host the 2024 NBA draft the following night.

 Professional wrestling

 The November 29, 2021 episode of WWE's Monday Night Raw took place at the arena.
 The December 8, 2021 episode of All Elite Wrestling's Dynamite took place at UBS Arena, as well as the taping for that week's episode of AEW Rampage, which aired on December 10.
 On June 30th 2024, All Elite Wrestling and New Japan Pro Wrestling co-hosted supershow Forbidden Door which aired live on PPV.
 On July 20, 2025, TNA Wrestling hosted Slammiversary from the arena.

 Mixed martial arts

 On July 16, 2022, the arena held its first MMA and UFC event, hosting UFC on ABC: Ortega vs. Rodríguez.

 Concerts

 British singer Harry Styles held the arena's first public concert on November 28, 2021.
 He also performed the entirety of his latest album Harry's House for the first time live on May 20, 2022.

+The final concert by Aerosmith took place at UBS Arena on September 9, 2023 because the band canceled the remainder of their farewell tour when singer Steven Tyler suffered a fractured larynx.